DrMurx/docker-rclone/README.md

 # Rclone Docker Image

-A Docker image with shell for [Rclone](http://rclone.org/).
+This image allows to run an one-off command of [Rclone](http://rclone.org/).

-> Rclone is a command line program to sync files and directories to and from
+Rclone is a command line program to sync files and directories to and from
->

 * Google Drive
 * Amazon S3
 * Openstack Swift / Rackspace cloud files / Memset Memstore